MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 1 Setting up the PRIV domain

 After unzipping the compressed file into the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml to provide details of the PRIV forest.
 Please update the DNSName, the NetbiosName, the DC name, the Database/Log Path & Sysvol Path.
 Also update the Domain & ForestMode.
-If you are testing Windows Server Technical Preview 5, please set the DomainMode & ForestMode to WinThreshold.
+If you are using Windows Server 2016 or later, please set the DomainMode & ForestMode to WinThreshold.

 1. Login to the PRIV domain DC as Administrator
 2. Run PowerShell as Administrator